5 Things to Do Before Getting a Divorce

 Divorce will have a profound impact on your finances, and before you begin the process, it is a good idea for you to understand just where you stand.
 First, you need to have a clear understanding of what you own—such as your home, vehicles, and less tangible assets such as artwork or inheritances.
 Second, you need to know what you owe, including marital debts and personal debts.
 We recommend getting a copy of your credit report.

 2) Put Together Proof of Your Income

-When determining the financial aspects of a divorce, such as alimony and child support, it will be necessary to prove both you and your spouse’s income.
+When determining the financial aspects of a divorce, such as alimony and child support, it will be necessary to have proof of income for both you and your spouse.
 This can be done with copies of recent pay stubs, income tax return, and more.
 If self-employed, this can be a little more difficult but can be accomplished by getting copies of your most recent bank account and financial business statements.
 Gather everything that you can.

 3) Lay Out Your Budget

 Splitting a household, whether single or double income, can mean major changes for your overall budget.
 You no longer will have the same needs or the same income, and it is a good idea to get a head start on how you are going to pay your bills and handle your finances once the dust has settled on your divorce.
 Understanding the future financial landscape also gives you an advantage when it comes to negotiating the terms of a divorce.

 Often, divorce couples have spent years working together to build shared credit; however, it can become a major problem post-divorce for an individual who does not have any credit in their name individually.
 If you are facing a divorce, now is a good time to start building credit slowly.
 You can do this by getting a credit card in your name alone and using is wisely—slowly building a good credit score without racking up debt.